GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/writing_ndsl_code.md

 # Writing Code in NDSL

 NDSL finds power in its ability to accelerate and dynamically compile code.
-To do this, NDSL creates an interface to two GT4Py constructs which are used to denote and contain acceleratable code: "stencils" and "functions".
+To do this, NDSL creates an interface to two GT4Py constructs which are used to denote and contain accelerable code: "stencils" and "functions".
 Conceptually, the two are similar, but their uses are different.

 ## Stencils

-Stencils are the primary method of creating parralelizable code with NDSL, and indeed in NDSL everything must begin with a stencil.
+Stencils are the primary method of creating parallelizable code with NDSL, and indeed in NDSL everything must begin with a stencil.

 Within a 3-dimensional domain, NDSL evaluates computations in two parts.
 If we assume an (I, J, K)